-Moving to cloud computing as core offering is a natural progression for IBM since it played a pivotal role in evolution of cloud computing from time sharing mainframes to virtual data servers.
+Moving to cloud computing as a core offering is a natural progression for IBM since it played a pivotal role in the evolution of cloud computing from time-sharing mainframes to virtual data servers.
 After all, IBM was the company that manufactured the first commercially viable mainframes.
 Let us look at the history of cloud computing briefly to appreciate this better.

 What is cloud computing?

-Cloud Computing can be defined as availability of shared computer resources as per users’ requirements.
-In other words, flexible availability of data storage space, computing power, technical tools and applications, where users pay only for those resources that they use.
-As many users are utilizing the same set of resources, the cost of setting up, maintaining and using the assets decreases considerably.
+Cloud Computing can be defined as the availability of shared computer resources as per users’ requirements.
+In other words, flexible availability of data storage space, computing power, technical tools, and applications, where users pay only for those resources that they use.
+As many users are utilizing the same set of resources, the cost of setting up, maintaining, and using the assets decreases considerably.

 Time Sharing Mainframes - Concept behind evolution of Cloud Computing

-The concept behind cloud computing has evolved over the past eight decades, starting from 1950s when companies like IBM and DEC proposed and implemented the concept of time sharing for their Mainframe machines to help clients optimize costs.
+The concept behind cloud computing has evolved over the past eight decades, starting from the 1950s when companies like IBM and DEC proposed and implemented the concept of time-sharing for their Mainframe machines to help clients optimize costs.

 If you look at the Mainframe arrangement, what it essentially meant was users sitting on their terminals were using infrastructure that was physically distant from them.
 Whenever they wanted, the resources were available as if they were the sole users when in reality, they were sharing it with many other users.
 This is the concept behind Cloud Computing.